Dividends are the post-tax profits of a company, which are distributed to shareholders in proportion to their percentage

-Then subject the remaining capital to the small companies’ tax rate (20% in the 2013/14 tax year).
+Then subject the remaining capital to the small profits’ tax rate (20% in the 2015/16 tax year).

 You are free to distribute the any ‘retained profit’ in the form of dividends to shareholders, in proportion to the percentage of shares they own in the company.

 This is a simplistic explanation – you should, of course, contact your accountant to ensure that you only distribute funds legitimately, otherwise they will be ‘ultra vires’, and subject to possible HMRC penalties.

 You can find out how to work out your personal tax liability on dividends you receive by using our dividend tax calculator.